catamphetamine/react-pages/README.md

 // `withRouter` is available in `react-router@3.0`.
 //
 // For `2.x` versions just use `this.context.router` property:
-// static contextTypes = { router: React.PropTypes.func.isRequired }
+// static contextTypes = { router: PropTypes.func.isRequired }
 //
 import { withRouter } from 'react-router'